iaincollins/structured-data-api/README.md

 It comes with schemas for People, Places, Organizations, Events and Quotes and is easy to extend just by editing *JSON-schema* files in the `./schemas/` directory.

+It provides a simple system to generate API keys, with public read access and API keys being required to make changes (i.e. Creating, Updating and Deleting).

+You are encouraged to fork and adapt this codebase.

 ## About this platform

 This platform uses Node.js, with the Express and Mongoose libraries to allow for rapid application development and quick prototyping for projects that involve structured data.